RetroAchievements/docs/docs/general/faq.md

 ### What if I got an achievement I didn't earn?

-Same with not getting it when you should in most cases you'll want to [create a ticket report](#how-do-i-report-a-broken-achievement), leaving an explanation of what went wrong.
+As with not getting it when you should: in most cases you'll want to [create a ticket report](#how-do-i-report-a-broken-achievement), leaving an explanation of what went wrong.
-You'll also want to reset these achievements from your earn history so you can get the satisfaction of truly earning them.
+You'll also want to reset these achievements from your unlock history so you can get the satisfaction of truly earning them.

 ### How do I reset achievements?